kenpoh01/draw-steel-Item-importer/README.md

-This is a module for the FoundryVTT to import Draw Steel monsters from the MCDM Heroes pdf.
+This is a module for the FoundryVTT to import Draw Steel Items from the MCDM Heroes pdf.